bbejeck/kafka-streams-in-action/README.md

 All of the example programs can be run from within an IDE or from the command line.
 There are gradle tasks for each of the examples we have so far.
 The provided Kafka will need to be running before you can start any of the examples.
-Also there is a script in the bin directory (create-topics.sh) that creates all topics required.
+Also there is a script in the bin directory (create-topics.sh) that creates all topics required (I think I've added all topics, but may have missed one or two).
 If you don't run the script that's fine, Kafka auto-creates topics by default.
 For the purposes of our examples that is fine.

+All examples should print to the console by default.
+Some may write out to topics and print to standard-out but if you don't see anything in the console you should check the source code to make sure I did'nt miss adding a print statement.

 To run any of the example programs, I recommend running them through the set gradle tasks.
 Remember if you are windows use gradlew instead  ./gradlew to run the program.
 All the